AbisoyeOnanuga/WebA11y/README.md

 </h4>

 # Project summary
 Weba11y is a low-code web UI design tool that allows users to review the accessibility of websites with little or no coding.
 Weba11y integrates with Google Lighthouse, a tool that audits web pages for performance, accessibility, best practices, and MongoDB Atlas, a cloud database service that provides a fully managed, scalable, and secure MongoDB deployment.
-With Weba11y, users can easily connect, query, and manipulate data from MongoDB Atlas, and get instant feedback and suggestions from Lighthouse to improve their web pages.
-Weba11y aims to make web development more accessible, efficient, and fun for everyone.
+With Weba11y, users can easily get instant feedback and suggestions from Lighthouse to improve their web pages.
+Weba11y aims to make web development more accessible, and efficient for everyone.

 # How to test the app in its current Figma prototype
 - To test the app in its current Figma prototype, you can follow these steps: